-(6) The department, DAS/GSA, and other state or federal agencies, or their agents or designees, as appropriate, shall have access to the project at any time while under construction and before final acceptance.
+(4) The department, and other state or federal agencies, or their agents or designees, as appropriate, shall have access to the project at any time while under construction and before final acceptance.

-(8) Adequate and separate accounting and fiscal records and accounts for all funds provided from any source to pay the cost of an individual project shall be maintained, and departmental audit of such records and accounts shall be permitted at any reasonable time.
+(5) Applicant will maintain adequate and separate accounting and fiscal records and accounts for all funds provided from any source to pay the cost of an individual project , and permit departmental audit of such records and accounts at any reasonable time.

 (D) The applicant agrees to use and maintain the project for a period of years designated herein for the purposes stated in the application unless otherwise agreed to in writing by the department ("project period").
-If the project is not so used for the entire project period, or for another period agreed to in writing by the department, the applicant: shall pay to the department at a minimum, an amount equal to the total of any state funds reimbursed to the applicant pursuant to approval of the project as stated in the application times a fraction where the numerator is the number of months that the project has operated as approved and the denominator is the total number of months in the project period; or, shall permit the department to operate or transfer the operation of the project, including the assignment of any contracts or other interests, to another approved organization for the balance of the project period.
+If the project is not so used for the entire project periodthe applicant: shall pay to the department at a minimum, an amount equal to the total of any state funds reimbursed to the applicant pursuant to approval of the project as stated in the application times a fraction where the numerator is the number of months that the project has operated as approved and the denominator is the total number of months in the project period; or, shall permit the department to operate or transfer the operation of the project, including the assignment of any contracts or other interests, to another approved organization for the balance of the project period.
 Such agreements shall be documented on such security instruments, contracts, and other legal instruments as deemed necessary by the department to secure state funds reimbursed by the department to the applicant for approved project costs.
-For projects approved on or before June 30, 2010, the project period shall be forty years.
-For projects approved on or after July 1, 2010, the project period shall be thirty years.
+The project period shall be thirty years.